This information will help you or your caregiver safely handle oral chemotherapy (chemotherapy you take by mouth) at home.

 Make a spill kit

-You should be ready to clean up medication spills while you’re taking or giving chemotherapy at home.
+You should be ready to clean up medicine spills while you’re taking or giving chemotherapy at home.
 Make a spill kit that has the supplies below.
 Keep the kit where you can easily reach it.

 You’ll need: